 where $\varphi_{x,x_0}(y)=d(y,x)-d(y,x_0)$ as above.
 The fact that $\varphi_{y,z}=\varphi_{y,x_0}-\varphi_{z,x_0}$ shows the closure of the images of $X$ in $X_1$ and $X_2$ are homeomorphic.
 A difference is the fact that $\varphi\colon X\to X_2$ is equivariant without the need to consider a quotient of the image.
 Moreover, the action on the image $\widehat{X}$ is maybe more explicit since it appears as a subshift of a generalized Bernoulli shift. \end{rem}

-For the separable Hilbert and hyperbolic space, explicit descriptions of the horofunction boundary are given in \cite{gutierrez2019metric} and \cite{claassens2018horofunction}.
-In the following two subsections we r,eformulate these descriptions to fit our objectives.
+For the separable Hilbert and hyperbolic spaces, explicit descriptions of the horofunction boundary are given in \cite{MR3998735} and \cite{MR4117572}.
+In the following two subsections we reformulate these descriptions to fit our objectives.
 We implicitly consider $\overline{\D}$ with its weak topology.